-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
+Cancer starts when cells in the body start to grow out of control.
+Cells in nearly any part of the body can become cancer, and can spread to other parts of the body.
 To learn more about how cancers start and spread, see What Is Cancer?

-In CML, a genetic change takes place in an early (immature) version of myeloid cells - the cells that make red blood cells, platelets, and most types of white blood cells (except lymphocytes).
+In CML, a genetic change takes place in an early (immature) version of myeloid cells -- the cells that make red blood cells, platelets, and most types of white blood cells (except lymphocytes).
 This change forms an abnormal gene called BCR-ABL, which turns the cell into a CML cell.
 The leukemia cells grow and divide, building up in the bone marrow and spilling over into the blood.
 In time, the cells can also settle in other parts of the body, including the spleen.
-CML is a fairly slow growing leukemia, but it can also change into a fast-growing acute leukemia that is hard to treat.
+CML is a fairly slow growing leukemia, but it can change into a fast-growing acute leukemia that's hard to treat.

-Leukemia is different from other types of cancer that start in organs such as the lungs, colon, or breast and then spread to the bone marrow.
-Cancers that start elsewhere and then spread to the bone marrow are not leukemia.
+Leukemia is different from other types of cancer that start in organs like the lungs, colon, or breast and then spread to the bone marrow.
+Cancers that start in another part of the body and then spread to the bone marrow are not leukemia.